tmtarpinian/bourbon_journal_frontend/README.md

 # bourbon_journal_frontend

-This program was created to help people track to help manage food pantry and non-profit donations.

-This web application allows a user to create a model representing a visit or delivery to a food pantry, and record a list of items to donate to that particular organization on that visit.

-Users can add multiple items per visit, and add the same organization they visit multiple times, allowing for the logging of different dates.
+This React app utilizes Redux and allows users to journal the flavor profiles and tasting of different whiskeys.
+Data can persisted with a Ruby on Rails backend and SQLite3 database.

 ## Usage

-To use SoodSoure, download a zipped file from Github (https://github.com/ferrisbueller66/FoodShare).
+To use SoodSoure, download a zipped file from Github (https://github.com/tmtarpinian/bourbon_journal_frontend).

-Please have ruby, rails, and node.js installed prior to running this application.
+Please have ruby, rails, node.js, and react installed prior to running this application.

-After unzipping and saving the contents to the desired directory, and run 'bundle install' to install all the gems required for this program.
+After unzipping and saving the contents to the desired directory, and run 'npm install' to install all the packages required for this program.

-From within that directory, run 'rails s' in your terminal, then open 'localhost:3000' (or the listening port stated in your terminal) in a web browser.
+From within that directory, run 'npm' in your terminal, then open 'localhost:3000' (or the listening port stated in your terminal) in a web browser.

-Finally, open the index.html file in a web browser.
+Your default web browser should open or a prompt to open a web browser should allow you to then see the app.
+If not, open the index.html file in a web browser.

-The close the program, exit your web browser and type 'contrl/command + C' in your terminal to exit rails console.
+The close the program, exit your web browser and type 'contrl/command + C' in your terminal to exit react server.

+If you would like to persist your data, download the backend counterpart to this app at (https://github.com/tmtarpinian/bourbon_journal_backend).

+Upon download, unzip the contents to the desired directory, and run 'bundle install' to install all the gems required for the rails backend.

+From within that directory, run 'rails s' in your terminal, then open 'localhost:3001' The react app running on localhost:3000 should now be able send get and post requests to the back end and persist data.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ferrisbueller66/FoodShare.
+Bug reports and pull requests are welcome on GitHub at https://github.com/tmtarpinian/bourbon_journal_frontend.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License